Free PDF Books

 "Spirit is in a state of grace forever.
 Your reality is only spirit, therefore you are in a state of grace forever." ~ ACIM

 Kate Atkinson Boehme was an American new thought writer.
-Arguably her most famous work was Mental Healing Made Plain (click for ePub), which was published by Elizabeth Towne.
+Arguably her most famous work was Mental Healing Made Plain, which was published by Elizabeth Towne.
 She also published articles in Elizabeth Towne's Nautilus Magazine that dealt with health and healing through the application of right thought.

 Harriette Emilie Cady